yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     >**Note**: Availability Groups require that the databases be in full recovery mode.

 18. Use the PowerShell or PowerShell ISE to deploy the cloudshop database by running the command below.
-Deploy-cloudshop-db.ps1 script is available in this github repository.
+Deploy-cloudshop-db.ps1 script is available in this GitHub repository.
 The script will deploy the cloudshop database to the database servers.

     >**Note**: You need to pass the parameters below with the PowerShell script.
-If you download the script from the url below in your local desktop or any drive, just copy and paste in your PowerShell window.
+If you download the script from the URL below in your local desktop or any drive, just copy and paste in your PowerShell window.

     https://github.com/opsgility/cw-building-resilient-iaas-architecture/tree/master/script-extensions